nimrossum/research-project/docs/main.typ

 == 5.1 RQ1: CD vs. LoCC Correlation

 We evaluated whether per-commit $#sym.Delta"CD"$ aligns with traditional complexity measured by Lines of Code Changed (LoCC).
-For each repository, we computed Spearman’s rank correlation coefficient (ρ) between $#sym.Delta"CD"$ and LoCC across all commits.
+For each repository, we computed the coefficient of determination, $R^2$, between $#sym.Delta"CD"$ and LoCC across all commits.

 === 5.1.1 Correlation Results